Directed Self Placement (DSP) Requirement

 DSP is free of charge.
 (However, the ESE 99 course for the Early Start program does have a cost!)

 Yes.
 The English Tutoring Center has a lab and will be open during some weekdays.
 At the lab, students can complete the requirement, and staff will be there to assist students.

 How are Orientation and DSP related?

-Students must complete DSP no later than the day before an orientation.
+Students must complete DSP no later than the day before their registered orientation date.
 In order for students to choose the right English course at orientation, they must complete DSP first.

 Therefore, students may come to the English Tutoring Center the day before orientation, finish DSP, then attend orientation the next day.

 Students who have not completed DSP will not be allowed to add any classes at orientation.

 If you take the EPT on May 3rd, you may not be able to sign up for an early orientation!